-In the introductory module of the Foundations of Racial Equity Series, we explore racial capitalism, which describes the current economic system of extracting social and economic value from a person of a different racial identity.
+In the introductory session of the 2025 Foundations of Racial Equity (FRE) series, we explore racial capitalism, which describes the current economic system of extracting social and economic value from a person of a different racial identity.
 Racial capitalism is based on the theft, exclusion and exploitation of the land, labor, and capital of people of color.
 Philanthropy—as a social, political, and economic strategy of society’s wealthiest people, mostly white men, and institutions that “do good” while moving wealth without tax exposure—upholds racial capitalism.

 Join us to: